 It is that last issue that makes bone and ivory nuts most difficult to work with.
 Many luthiers say they will be slotting a nut and then run into a soft spot in the material that will means you can’t always get to the exact depth you want, and the slot might naturally deepen over time.

 There’s also the fact that bone nuts need to be lubricated, either with graphite or a product such as nut sauce, otherwise strings can catch in the slots.
-Tusq on the other hand is self lubricating, so offers improved tuning stability without having any maintenance.
+Tusq XL nuts on the other hand are self lubricating, so offer improved tuning stability without having any maintenance.

 While the difference between the two isn’t as pronounced as going from a cheap plastic nut to a bone or Tusq nut, there are definitely some advantages with Tusq.
 Tusq tends to produce notes that have more sustain and many find the tone much clearer and sharper.